-Kacper Gunia is and independent Software Architect, Trainer and Consultant with 10 years of experience in the industry.
+Kacper Gunia is an independent Software Architect, Trainer and Consultant with 10 years of experience in the industry.
 He is passionate about delivering value by creating software that is aligned with the business as well as by enabling teams to be successful & productive with Domain-Driven Design and other methodologies.
-Kacper worked with clients including Starbucks, the Government of Saudi Arabia, World First & Time Inc. In his spare time he runs Domain-Driven Design London meetup.
+Kacper worked with clients including Starbucks, Time Inc, GFT, Sportradar & Government agencies.
+In his spare time he runs Domain-Driven Design London meetup.

-Join us for an session of hands-on DDD modelling in the domain of loyalty.
+Join us for an session of hands-on DDD modelling in the Credit Card domain.

 More About the Domain

 Rewarder are the new player on the Credit Card market.
 They are targeting customers wanting to earn reward points for their purchases, but need to be able to do it with any merchant, unlike one of the major players on the market which is accepted in a limited number of places, especially outside of of big cities.

 As many of the fin tech-startups Rewarder is a Mobile-only credit card and wants to make sure the user experience is as streamlined and as user friendly as possible.
 People are anxious about moving their money to a mobile-only financial service, so making sure that everything works as expected is critical.